deepakkumarnd/quillpad/README.md

 ## Updates

 1. Migrated the application to rails 6.0.0
+2. Use trix editor

 ## Running the application

 $ cd {root directory}

+$ bundle

+$ bundle exec foreman start

+or using docker

 $ docker network create back-tier